 Other types of ATV injuries may be due to poorly designed or manufacturing defects.
 In these cases, a products liability case may be pursued against the manufacturer, distributor or retailer of the vehicle for the resulting injuries or death.
 While some product liability cases involving all terrain vehicles may involve well known defects that were readily identified by the manufacturer or through product recalls other product liability cases involving defective vehicles may not be apparent until the vehicles have been in use for some time.

-Rosenfeld Injury Lawyers take product defect cases seriously and regularly works with experts in the fields of design and engineering to assist in proving our clients’ cases.Time Constraints To File A Recreational Vehicle Accident Lawsuit
+Rosenfeld Injury Lawyers take product defect cases seriously and regularly works with experts in the fields of design and engineering to assist in proving our clients’ cases.Time Constraints To File An Illinois Recreational Vehicle Accident Lawsuit

 The time for filing a lawsuit involving an injury case is governed by the applicable statute of limitations.
 While most Illinois personal injury cases are governed by a two-year state of limitations, the time for filing a case involving a dangerous product may vary depending upon the circumstances involved including: the basis for the lawsuit, age of the injured party and date that the vehicle was sold.
 Be sure to consult with an experienced recreational vehicle accident attorney early after an incident in order to protect your legal rights.Attorneys working to protect victims of ATV rollovers and other types of off road injuries